Category Archives: Romantic Comedy

 Grade: A-

-The black and white are highly effective as they portray the loneliness and bleakness of the characters who are all friendless, sad, and starved for love.
+The black-and-white images effectively portray the loneliness and bleakness of the characters, who are all friendless, sad, and starved for love.

 Quite the contrary, as the film has dark moments of despair and angst.